Trigger

 Defines an automated function invocation that executes in response to specific Unit lifecycle events in ConfigHub.
 Triggers can be used to implement validation rules, automated transformations, or other custom logic that should run when configuration changes occur.
 Each Trigger is associated with a specific Space and can be configured to execute on events.

 Triggers can be either validating (checking configuration validity without modifying it) or mutating (making changes to the configuration).
-They can also be enforced (cannot be overridden) or disabled.
+They can be disabled, and validating triggers can be set to Warn mode to produce non-blocking ApplyWarnings instead of ApplyGates.

 Properties